Harshitvats27/GrabKrt-Command-Centre/README.md

-# GrabKart Admin / Vendor App 🏪
+# GrabKrt Admin / Vendor App 🏪

 A centralized B2B dashboard for internal administrators, local shop owners (vendors), and store managers to oversee operations.
 Part of the GrabKrt hyper-local e-commerce ecosystem.